ESTIA-Roboticadour/BluePoint/README.md

 - Compile the projects in `Debug` then in `Release` to generate debug and release `.lib` and `.dll` files.

 ### 📁 Library Setup Script
-**After compiled all plugins**, run the following script to automatically prepare the required folders and copy headers, libs, and DLLs for the shared libraries:
+**After compiled all plugins**, run the following script to automatically prepare the required folders and files:

 ```bash
 ./setup_solution.sh